Book Bans Threaten Public Education

 In 2024, not only are books being banned, but also the right to teach about racism and LGBTQ+ identity — essentially placing thousands more titles off limits.
 Official lists of banned books (including those in the poster above) reveal only the tip of the iceberg.

-In Florida, classroom teachers and librarians are emptying bookshelves rather than risk a felony for having the an unapproved title.
+In Florida, classroom teachers and librarians are emptying bookshelves rather than risk a felony for having an unapproved title.

 The Oklahoma law HB 1775, passed in 2021, restricts teaching that could make a student “feel discomfort, guilt, anguish or any other form of psychological distress on account of his or her race or sex.”